ztaylor/react-redux-express-boilerplate/README.md

 * [React Redux](https://github.com/reactjs/react-redux): Official React bindings for Redux
 * [Redux Thunk](https://github.com/gaearon/redux-thunk): Middleware that allows for action creators that return a function instead of an action
 * [React Router](https://github.com/ReactTraining/react-router): Declarative routing for React
-* [Redux Form](https://redux-form.com/7.2.0/): The best way to manage your form state in Redux
 * [Styled Components](https://www.styled-components.com): Use the best bits of ES6 and CSS to style your apps
 * [prop-types](https://github.com/facebook/prop-types): Runtime type checking for React props and similar objects
 * [ESLint](http://eslint.org): The pluggable linting utility for JavaScript and JSX